 2. Spiral Column

 These types of columns are reinforced in a close and uniform spiral reinforcement, which is how they get their name.
-They provide reinforcement in the transverse direction to prevent a column from barreling.
+They reinforce the transverse direction to prevent a column from barreling.
 Generally, they consist of six bars acting as longitudinal reinforcements.

 3. Composite Column